cube-web3/protocol-core-solidity/audits/resonance_security/02_12_2024/README.md

 # Protocol Properties

+Please review the repositories [README](../../../README.md) for a high-level overview of the Protocol.

 TODO: complete

 - The Core Protocol provides on-chain security features for smart contracts that inherit the ancillary protection contracts.